 Technology is being built into the building infrastructure to conserve energy automatically where possible, and built into smarter system designs that better support occupant needs without wasting energy.
 Examples of our energy conservation initiatives:

-Johns Hopkins is home to one of the largest solar projects in the City of Baltimore and one of the largest building-mounted solar systems in the country.
+Johns Hopkins is also home to one of the largest solar projects in the City of Baltimore and one of the largest building-mounted solar systems in the country.
 Photovoltaic (PV) panels atop seven buildings collect solar radiation and convert it directly into electricity, generating 1 million kWh of clean renewable energy each year, or enough electricity to power roughly 112 average households.
 The project was the first major renewable energy system installed at Hopkins, and it is also the first energy project that includes academic divisions on multiple campuses.
 The Sustainability Office is investigating additional opportunities for Solar PV on several other buildings and parking structures.

 See how much solar energy is being generated right now on the live Solar Dashboard.